 Our mental health staff are providing very limited onsite services and moving to a virtual counseling model.
 On May 5, the team launched two different support groups for those impacted by COVID-19.
 Please call 212.233.5032 if you need assistance.

-Youth programs including the Expanded Horizons College Success Program and the Youth Opportunity Hub have moved to online platforms to ensure that teens and young adults can continue to receive supportive and educational services throughout the crisis.
+Youth programs including the Expanded Horizons College Success Program, Youth Opportunity Hub, and even our preschool and summer camp have moved to online platforms to ensure that teens and young adults can continue to receive supportive and educational services throughout the crisis.
 Team members are providing college counseling, job/internship readiness classes, tutoring, homework help, and more.